avicnotes/hyde/resources.md

 - [Bluehost](https://www.bluehost.com/track/devpractical): convenient for Wordpress website but can work for any other website.

 ## 5. Buy domain name:
 You can buy your domain name from any seller.
 I use [Bitsimba](https://bitsimba.com/clients/aff.php?aff=22) to buy my domains.
-I use them because I can pay using Mpesa wallet.
+I use them because I can pay using Mpesa mobile wallet.
 You can also host a Wordpress or HTML website with them and get SSL without additional cost.

 Remember, any host can sell you a domain name and then you can point it to your prefered host.